 How to file Final Accounts and Corporation Tax returns through FreeAgent

 This article explains how limited company directors can use FreeAgent to file the company’s Final Accounts (FRS 105 micro-entity reports) with Companies House and Corporation Tax (CT600) returns with HMRC as part of its end of year processes.
+It also explains how to disable email notifications relating to the status of the submissions.

 We strongly recommend asking an accountant to review your accounts and tax forms before submitting them to Companies House or HMRC through FreeAgent.